AdithyaSean/Singlish-llama/README.md

 # Singlish-llama

 ## Description
-A specialized project focused on fine-tuning LLaMA models for Singlish (Singaporean-Malaysian English) language understanding and generation.
+A specialized project focused on fine-tuning LLaMA models for Singlish (Sinhala-English) language understanding and generation.
 This project utilizes advanced techniques including continued pre-training and optimization using Unsloth for improved performance on Singlish text processing.

 ## Features
 - Continued pre-training of LLaMA 3 1.8B model on Singlish datasets